 DC Fast Chargers Explained

-DC fast charging, or direct current fast charging is the quickest way to charge your electric car.
+DC fast charging, or direct current fast charging, is the quickest way to charge your electric car.
 These external chargers run between 400v to 1000v of electricity.
 Subsequently, these chargers can charge most electric vehicles to 80% battery capacity in about 20-40 minutes.
 DC chargers are commercially available all across the country but are too expensive for home use, with a price tag of around $50,000.
 Many companies provide their DC fast-charging network for public use for a fee.
 On average, expect to pay about twice what you pay at home for a kilowatt of power.
 Companies like Electrify America and Tesla’s private Supercharger are all DC fast charging providers.

 DC Fast Charging On the Road

 While on the road, using DC fast chargers when on the road is a positive experience.
-Think of DC fast-charging stations like a gas stations for electric cars.
+Think of DC fast-charging stations like gas stations for electric cars.
 Most DC fast-charge stations are near shopping malls or restaurants.
 So while you recharge your electric vehicle, you can grab a bite to eat, take a bathroom break, or do some shopping.
 I recently took a road trip through the Mojave desert and Mesa, where I stopped at DC fast charge stations,

 Home Electric Car Charging Basics

 The average driver commutes around 29 miles per day.
 Most EV batteries have a driving range of over 200 miles, so they can handle their daily commute without charging.
-Therefore, electric vehicles do most of their charging home overnight.
+Therefore, electric vehicles do most of their charging at home overnight.
 Convenient home charging requires a level 2 external charger, which can recharge the typical electric car in around 8 hours.

 How Much Will it Cost to Setup a Home Charger